United States textile workers' strike of 1934: Reaction from the authorities

 Authorities ordered out the National Guard elsewhere in the second week of the strike.
 Governor Green sent the Guard to Saylesville, Rhode Island after several thousand strikers and sympathizers trapped several hundred strikebreakers in a factory.
 Governor Green declared martial law in the area on September 11, after picketers armed with rocks, flowerpots and broken headstones from a nearby cemetery battled troops armed with machine guns, in a 36-hour incident that resembled a civic insurrection.
 Casualty figures vary.
 A granite marker erected at one of the battle sites names four workers who died in the Saylesville conflict.

 Another picketer was shot to death the following day, about five miles away in Woonsocket, Rhode Island, when guardsmen fired into the crowd attempting to storm the Woonsocket Rayon Plant.
 Governor Green then asked the federal government to send federal troops; the Roosevelt administration ignored the request.

 Maine deployed the Guard in a more tactical manner, sending them to Augusta and Lewiston to discourage wavering employees from joining the strike.
 That tactic did not work, however, everywhere: workers at Pepperell Mills' plant in Biddeford and York Manufacturing's plant in Saco went out even though the guard was sent to prevent the arrival of flying squadrons rumored to be coming from New Bedford, Massachusetts.

 Governor Wilbur L. Cross of Connecticut also mobilized the Guard, but did not declare martial law.
 Instead the state labor commissioner met with picketers during the second week of the strike and brought about a reduction in tensions by urging strikers to respect the law and not hurl epithets at strikebreakers.

 Things were different in Georgia, where Governor Eugene Talmadge declared martial law in the third week of the strike and directed the National Guard to arrest all picketers throughout the state, holding them in a former World War I prisoner of war camp for trial by a military tribunal.
-While the state only interred a hundred or so picketers, the show of force effectively ended picketing throughout most of the state.
+While the state only interned a hundred or so picketers, the show of force effectively ended picketing throughout most of the state.